Galois groups and group actions on Lie algebras: Introduction

-At first sight the chances of developing a promising Galois theory for Lie algebras are very low since even the basic concepts from field theory such as the algebraic, separable or normal extensions, splitting fields of a polynomial, etc. are rather difficult to define in the context of Lie algebras.
-Moreover, it is unlikely to have a fundamental theorem establishing a bijective correspondence between the subgroups of ${\rm Gal} \, (\mathfrak{h}/\mathfrak{g})$ and the Lie subalgebras of $\mathfrak{g}'$ such that $\mathfrak{g} \subseteq \mathfrak{g}' \subseteq \mathfrak{h}$ as in the case of the classical Galois theory (\exref{thfundim}).
-However, on the other hand, some counterparts of the classical Galois theory for fields were proved in the context of associative algebras \cite{Meyer}, differential Galois theory \cite{Amajid}, Hopf algebras \cite{mont}, von Neuman algebras \cite{ocneanu}, structured ring spectra \cite{rognes} or stable homotopy theory \cite{mat}.
-Thus, the invariant theory which is intimately related to the classical Galois theory might provide a better approach to our problem: if $G \leq {\rm Aut} (K)$ is a finite group of automorphism of a field $K$ then the famous Artin's theorem states that $k := K^G \subseteq K$ is a finite Galois extension of degree $[K: k] = |G|$ and ${\rm Gal} (K/k) = G$ \cite[Theorem 1.8]{Lang}.
-Furthermore, since $k \subseteq K$ is a Galois extension it has a normal basis, that is there exists $x\in K$ such that $\{\sigma (x) \, | \, \sigma \in G\}$ is a $k$-basis of $K$ \cite[Theorem 1.8]{Lang}.
-Artin's theorem has many generalizations; the first one deals with arbitrary actions \cite[Example 8.1.2]{mont}: if $\varphi: G \to {\rm Aut} (K)$ is an action of a finite group as automorphisms on a field $K$, then $K/ K^G$ is classically Galois with Galois group $G$ if and only if $G$ acts faithfully on $K$.
+At first sight the chances of developing a promising Galois theory for Lie algebras are very low since even the basic concepts from field theory such as the algebraic/separable/normal extensions, the splitting fields of a polynomial, etc. are rather difficult to define in the context of Lie algebras.
+Moreover, it is unlikely to have a fundamental theorem establishing a bijective correspondence between the subgroups of ${\rm Gal} \, (\mathfrak{h}/\mathfrak{g})$ and the Lie subalgebras $\mathfrak{g}'$ of $\mathfrak{h}$ such that $\mathfrak{g} \subseteq \mathfrak{g}' \subseteq \mathfrak{h}$ as in the case of the classical Galois theory (Example~\ref{thfundim}).
+On the other hand, several counterparts of the classical Galois theory for fields were proved in the context of associative algebras \cite{Meyer}, differential Galois theory \cite{Amajid}, Hopf algebras \cite{mont}, von Neumann algebras \cite{ocneanu}, structured ring spectra \cite{rognes} or stable homotopy theory \cite{mat}.
+In this context, invariant theory seems to provide a better approach for our problem: if $G \leq {\rm Aut} (K)$ is a finite group of automorphisms of a field $K$ then the famous Artin's theorem states that $k := K^G \subseteq K$ is a finite Galois extension of degree $[K: k] = |G|$ and ${\rm Gal} (K/k) = G$ \cite[Theorem 1.8]{Lang}.
+Furthermore, the extension $k \subseteq K$ has a normal basis as a consequence of being Galois; that is, there exists $x\in K$ such that $\{\sigma (x) \, | \, \sigma \in G\}$ is a $k$-basis of $K$ \cite[Theorem 1.8]{Lang}.
+One of the many generalizations of Artin's theorem deals with arbitrary actions \cite[Example 8.1.2]{mont}: if $\varphi: G \to {\rm Aut} (K)$ is an action as automorphisms of a finite group $G$ on a field $K$, then $K/ K^G$ is a Galois extension in the classical sense with Galois group $G$ if and only if $G$ acts faithfully on $K$.
 A version of Artin's theorem for Hopf-Galois extensions (a concept which generalizes Galois extensions for fields \cite[Example 8.1.2]{mont}) was obtained in \cite[Theorem 1.18]{blattner}.
 At this level, Hopf-Galois extensions satisfying the normal basis property coincide with crossed products \cite[Corollary 8.2.5]{mont}.
-This last observation allows us to rephrase Artin's theorem in a more convenient but equivalent way, as follows: if $ G \leq {\rm Aut} (K)$ is a finite group of automorphisms of a field $K$, then $K \cong k \#_{\sigma} \, k[G]^*$, a crossed product algebra associated to some cocycle $\sigma : k[G]^* \ot k[G]^* \to k$ between the field of invariants $k = K^G$ and the dual algebra of the group algebra $k[G]$.
-With this last conclusion in mind, we change the category we work in: instead of fields we consider Lie algebras together with actions as automorphisms of groups on Lie algebras.
-Now the question if an Artin type theorem holds for Lie algebras has a positive answer with a slight amending though: the classical \emph{crossed product} of Lie algebras (we use the terminology of \cite[Section 4.1]{am-2013}), as it arises in the theory of Chevalley and Eilenberg \cite{CE} will be replaced by a new and different product, called \emph{skew crossed product} of Lie algebras, which we introduce in \seref{prel} as a generalization of the semidirect product of Lie algebras.
+This last observation allows us to restate Artin's theorem in a more convenient but equivalent manner, as follows: if $ G \leq {\rm Aut} (K)$ is a finite group of automorphisms of a field $K$, then $K$ is isomorphic to a crossed product algebra $k \#_{\sigma} \, k[G]^*$ between the field of invariants $k = K^G$ and the dual algebra of the group algebra $k[G]$, associated to some cocycle $\sigma : k[G]^* \otimes k[G]^* \to k$.
+With this last conclusion in mind, we replace the category we work in: instead of fields we consider Lie algebras together with group actions as automorphisms.
+Now the question if an Artin type theorem holds for Lie algebras has a positive answer with a slight amending though: the role of the classical crossed product of Lie algebras (we use the terminology of \cite[Section 4.1]{am-2013}), as it arises in the theory of Chevalley and Eilenberg \cite{CE} will be played by a new construction, called skew crossed product of Lie algebras, which is introduced in Section~\ref{prel} as a generalization of the semidirect product of Lie algebras.